Pupil Premium Grant

 subsidising transport costs for swimming lessons and termly educational and/or enriching class trips

 providing extracurricular activities including breakfast club and sports or craft clubs both before and after school and during unstructured times of the school day

 running intervention groups for vulnerable pupils at all levels, including stretching higher attaining pupils and supporting pupils whose progress was not in line with peers

 funding external support to engage disaffected pupils (making school "fun")

 running intervention or "catch up" groups for pupils who have missed periods of school.

 Pupil Premium Strategy

-You can read our full Pupil Premium strategy statement by clicking the link below:
+You can read our current Pupil Premium strategy statement by clicking the link below: